tomy1989/DjangoApi-Rick/README.md

 ### Some usefull information

+for containerize the project with Docker i have this 2 documentation: for django - https://docs.docker.com/samples/django/ and for vue - https://v2.vuejs.org/v2/cookbook/dockerize-vuejs-app.html but i was not sure if need to make one image or two, i read somewhere that the right way is 2 images, i was not sure how to make i would like to get know from you how i should make it work.

-backend should be on port 8000 and front on 8080 if port already in user it can run on different ports when you run it the program show you on which port its run take a look at that to make sure everything right if backed run on diffrent port need to change it in EventService.js file to make front access to backend
+backend should be on port 8000 and front on 8080 if port already in use it can run on different ports when you run it the program show you on which port its run take a look at that to make sure everything right if backend run on diffrent port need to change it in EventService.js file to make front access to backend

 ### End